 Similarly theology and academics is most effective when it is grounded with the reality of pastoring, caring and supporting young people day in and day out.
 Theology is never more profound and transformative than when it speaks to the heart of people, wonderful, ordinary people and their every day life.
 St Mellitus College and Youthscape are passionate about seeing youth workers inspired and equipped in their ministry by a deep understanding of God, and in turn to allow their ministry to keep them pursuing a thirst for theology that transforms.

 In 2018 we began an exciting collaboration with St Mellitus College: an annual youth work lecture that combines practical and theological insight to equip youth workers, church leaders, and the wider church amidst an ever-evolving youth culture.

-The 2018 Lecture: The stories in which we find ourselves
+2018: The stories in which we find ourselves

 The first annual lecture in February 2018 was titled ‘The Stories In Which We Find Ourselves’, and explored the growing impact of social media on our values, relationships, ideas of community and how we present ourselves to the world.
 It asked the profound question: If social media has changed the world, does the church need to change in response?
 Youthscape’s 16-19s Specialist Lahna Pottle explored the social reality of a constantly connected life for young people, and gave a whistle-stop tour of the social media world today.